The story of the Mariners’ Cotton Candy Girl lives on, five years after she became an internet sensation

 The crowd of 15,434 cheered the Mariners’ first-inning rally lustily.
 A family on the first-base concourse, visiting from New Jersey, joined in with particular gusto.

 And that was that — or so it seemed.
 The game continued, fans went back to their peanuts and Cracker Jack, the Mariners finished an 8-3 victory over the Texas Rangers.
-One of 162, nothing to stamp it as particularly memorable.
+One of 162 games, nothing to stamp it as particularly memorable.
 The Mariners’ record moved to 71-68 in what would prove to be another thwarted playoff chase.

 Who could have ever guessed that the random combination of an adorable 3-year-old girl, a messy batch of blue cotton candy, an Adam Lind grand slam, and a serendipitously on-the-spot camera person would soon send the resulting image hurtling across the internet and into the popular culture zeitgeist.

-This is the story of Cotton Candy Girl, as she came to be known — seen, smiled over, and related to by millions of people around the world, to this very day.
+This is the story of Cotton Candy Girl, as she came to be known — seen, smiled over and related to by millions of people around the world, to this very day.
 And probably for as long as GIFs, memes and heartwarming videos are a thing.

 The little girl is Beatrix Hart, now 8 and possessing wisdom and perspective far beyond her years.
 Looking back at the genesis of her 15 minutes of fame, which has extended to five years and counting, Beatrix said, via phone: